kmlm/kevin-tic-tac-toe/README.md

 the tic-tac-toe board to start a game.
 The moves alternate between X and O and each move is updated through a PATCH request to a unique game ID.
 The game engine includes a measure of what constitutes a win for X, a win for O, and a tie.
 A user is notified of the win or tie.
-If they try to proceed, they are notified that they may start a new game or sign out.
+If they try to proceed after a game has been completed, they are notified that they may start a new game or sign out.
 All the game history is logged under their user ID as specific individual games with unique IDs.

 ## User Stories